DWS-2025/project-grupo-r-5/README.md

 - Refactored the UserService to use UserRepository for user-related operations, ensuring proper encapsulation of database access.
   - Methods such as findByName(String name) and save(ClassUser user) now directly call UserRepository methods.
   - Improved handling of user creation and retrieval using Optional<ClassUser> and orElseGet() to ensure consistency.
+- Refactored the PostService to use PostRepository for post-related operations.
+  - Methods like findById(Long id), save(Post post), and deleteById(Long id) now interact directly with PostRepository.
+  - Enhanced the management of posts by ensuring proper data validation and entity persistence.

 5. Controller Layer Implementation
 - Added a RESTful API controller to expose database functionalities to the frontend or external clients.